 The Custom Data section is also where the HS-Tags associated with this Issue are listed.
 HS-tags are unique values that can be associated with Issues to further categorize them.

-To learn more about Metadata, Custom Data, and HS-Tags, see the Understanding Metadata, Custom Issue Fields, and Tags guide.
+To learn more about Metadata, Custom Data, and HS-Tags, review the FAQ What’s the difference between Metadata, Custom Issue Fields, and tags?

 Other Issues Tab